There are a lot of myths, untruths and unknowns when it comes to ducks and water. So let’s debunk a few and explain some truths.

-We have used multiple little pools for our ducks since the very beginning of having them.
-Some we have sunk in the ground, others we have not.
+I have used multiple little pools for my ducks since the very beginning of having them.
+Some I have sunk in the ground, others not.
 The ease of having them above ground is emptying, cleaning and if needed moving them.

 Being able to move them is sometimes a good thing.
 They will grow algae if they sit in the sun.
 By being able to move your little ponds, you can shift them into the shade.
 (And ducks prefer the shade over sunlight in the heat of summer.)
 Speaking of summer, of course when it is hot the ducks do need plenty of fresh water to drink.

-Depending on season, heat, rainfall, and how much freedom they are getting out of the enclosure, we change the water in the pools every 3 – 5 days.
+Depending on season, heat, rainfall, and how much freedom they are getting out of the enclosure, I change the water in the pools every 3 – 5 days.
 It’s really a case of looking and seeing how dirty it seems.
 In some seasons they use it more than others, and thus dirty it more, or less.

 Sure you could change daily, but I can tell you from experience it isn’t necessary.
 It’s something you have to base on where you live, how dry it is, and the season.
-Of note, we re-use our ducks pool water on the garden.
+Of note, I re-use my ducks pool water on the garden.
 It is naturally fertilised, so not only are you not wasting, you are aiding your garden too.

 As for rain, when it comes to ducks and water that comes from above, they actually aren’t that keen.
 As prey, they don’t like anything that comes from above.
 (And that includes our hands.)

-Our Maggie really hates the rain.
-If we have a torrential rain day, she heads straight indoors.
+My Maggie really hated the rain.
+If we had a torrential rain day, she headed straight indoors.
 No messing.
-Just climbs the stairs and goes to sit on the sofa.
-She won’t move until it stops raining.
-Unless she spots a puddle en-route.
+Just climbed the stairs and went to sit on the sofa.
+She wouldn’t move until it stopped raining.
+Unless she spotted a puddle en-route.

 Water below that forms into puddles is a whole different game.
 And a fun one at that.
 Ducks love puddles.
 They will play, tossing water about.
 Also wash.
 And best of all, if you are lucky to see it, they do the duck dance.
 They stomp their webbed feet very fast.
 It looks a bit like when a child has a tantrum.
 It’s actually to try and get worms to rise, but even when knowing the practicality of it, it is still super cute.